unicornpartners/cert-flash-www/README.md

+# AWS Certification Flash Cards

+This is a simple application that helps you study for AWS certification exams.
+It consists of trivia questions grouped by category.
+The questions usually have one-word answers.

+## React

+_Below here are the docs that you get when you bootstrap an application._

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>